Nigerien Party for Democracy and Socialism: Sixth Republic

 The party boycotted the 2009 parliamentary elections.

 Seventh Republic

 The party did contest the 2011 general elections, with Issoufou elected president in the second round, defeating Seyni Oumarou of the MNSD, whilst it emerged as the largest party in the National Assembly, winning 34 of the 113 seats.
 Issoufou was re-elected in the 2016 general elections amidst a second-round boycott by his opponent Hama Amadou.
 The PNDS retained its status as the largest party in the National Assembly, winning 75 seats in an expanded 171-seat body.

+2023 coup

+During the 2023 Nigerien coup d'état, which saw the overthrow of party leader Mohamed Bazoum as President of Niger, supporters of the coup demonstrated outside the party's headquarters before ransacking and burning the premises.
+The coup led to the 2023-2024 Nigerien crisis; the party supports the reinstatement of Bazoum as president.